 Here’s a clip from the page on my website:

-In this section you want testimonials that show you work well with editors, that you produce well-written articles, that you meet deadlines, and that your work needs little or no editing.
-Basically, you want to show that you make the editor’s job easy.
+In this section you want testimonials that show you work well with editors and that you have produced well-written articles.
+You also want to indicate that you meet deadlines and that your work needs little or no editing.
+Basically, you want to show that you deliver quality copy and make the editor’s job easy.

-To get these endorsements, you send out a request letter to editors you’ve worked with, similar to the letter to CVBs.
-In this case, you’re requesting them to endorse your travel writing abilities.
+To get these endorsements, send out a request letter to editors you’ve worked with, similar to the above letter to CVBs.
+But in this case, you’re requesting them to endorse your travel writing abilities.

-Of course, you should only approach editors that you have worked with for three or more published articles, and who ‘know’ you and your work.
+Of course, you should only approach editors that you have worked with for two or more published articles, and who ‘know’ you and your work.

-Here’s the URL link to the ‘Editor’s Comments’ section on writer’s website, to get a more complete idea of what editors might write about your work:
+Here’s the link to the ‘Editor’s Comments’ section on my writer’s website, to get a more complete idea of what editors might write about your work:

-Creating a professional travel writer’s website is your first step, once you’ve accumulated a few bylines.
+Creating a professional writer’s website is your first step, after you’ve accumulated a few bylines.

 Then, as your bylines grow and as you venture out on press trips and Fam Tours, and as your stories get published in print and online, you should add ‘CVB Comments’ and ‘Editors Comments’ sections to this website.

-I noticed that my acceptance rate picked up immediately after posting these sections.
-You will find this too.
+I noticed that my acceptance rate picked up immediately after posting these two sections.
+I don’t think it was a coincidence.

-I’ve also found that arranging comps for self-guided press trips is easier because of the testimonials posted on my website.
-People read testimonials, and because you’re showing the name, title and organization that each testimonial came from, there’s an added degree of credibility.
+I’ve also found that the testimonials posted on my website make it so much easier to arrange complimentary travel assistance for my self-guided press trips.
+Media reps read these testimonials, and because you’re showing the name, title and organization that each testimonial came from, there’s an added degree of credibility.

-And you never know, some people might even check your references.
+And you never know, some people might even call or email your references.
 It’s a way to get some buzz going about you by simply posting a few testimonials from people who have been kind enough to write one.

 How to Land Press Trips and Fam Tours